Azure-Samples/azure-search-openai-demo-java/README.md

 ### GitHub
 if you don't want to use azd to build and deploy the app, a GitHub automated CI pipeline is provided in `.github/workflows/app-ci.yml`.
 Some notes about the CI pipeline design:
 - It uses a "branch per environment approach".
 The deploy environment name is computed at 'runtime' based on a git branch.
 You can check branch/env-name mapping logic in the "set environment for branch" step (line 29).
 The current implemented logic maps everything to a dev like environment.
-Therefore on each git push on the `main branch` the pipeline is triggered trying to deploy to an environment called `Development`.
+Therefore, on each git push on the `main branch` the pipeline is triggered trying to deploy to an environment called `Development`.
 For more info about GitHub environments and how to set specific env variables and secrets read [here](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
-- GitHub environment variables and secrets are used to configure development environment specific configuration.
-They need to be configured manually in github repository settings:
+- GitHub's environment variables and secrets are used to configure development environment specific configuration.
+They need to be configured manually in GitHub repository settings:
     - `AZUREAPPSERVICE_PUBLISHPROFILE` is used to store the azure app service publish profile configuration securely.
     - `AZUREAPPSERVICE_APP_NAME` is used to store the azure web app resource name generated during infra arm deployment.

 To properly configure automated build and deploy for both backend and frontend components follow below steps:

  1. Go to your forked repository in GitHub and create an [environment]((https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment)) called 'Development' (yes this is the exact name; don't change it).
 If you want to change the environment name (also adding new branches and environments, change the current branch/env mapping) you can do that, but make sure to change the pipeline code accordingly in `.github/workflows/app-ci.yml` (starting line 29)
  2. Create 'Development' environment [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for the azure web app hosting both frontend and backend [publish profiles]((https://learn.microsoft.com/en-us/visualstudio/azure/how-to-get-publish-profile-from-azure-app-service?view=vs-2022)).
-You'll need to copy paste the xml content from the .PublishSettings file into the secret value:
+You'll need to copy and paste the xml content from the .PublishSettings file into the secret value:
      - Create a secret with name `AZUREAPPSERVICE_PUBLISHPROFILE` and set the Value field to publish profile of the azure web app
 3. Create 'Development' environment [variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-an-environment) for azure web app resource name:
     - Create a variable with name `AZUREAPPSERVICE_APP_NAME` and set the Value field to the azure web app resource name